Jun-Pu/PAV-SOD/README.md

 > Note: The PAVS10K dataset does not own the copyright of videos.
 Only researchers and educators who wish to use the videos for non-commercial researches and/or educational purposes, have access to PAVS10K.

-> Note: If you find our work is helpful, please cite this [page](https://github.com/PanoAsh/PAV-SOD) in your research paper.
-Thanks.

 ------

 # Citation